-- 14. Fees.
+14. FEES.
 The Corporation will be authorized to charge fees, penalties or other monetary accruements in the following manner:

 - a.
 Application Fee.
 The Corporation may require the payment of an application fee (the "Application Fee") to cover the cost of document preparation, data entry, staff review time and other expenses as necessary.
 The Application Fee will be no greater than \$500, and may be waived for non-profit applicants.
-An application will not be accepted by the Corporation unless it is accompanied by the appropriate Application Fee.

-- b.
-Origination Fee.
-The Corporation will collect at closing an origination fee (the "Origination Fee") of the greater of one percent (1%) of the approved loan amount, or \$2,500.
-The Origination Fee will be used to offset the Corporation's cost for legal counsel and document preparation.
-If the Corporation determines that the loan will require additional services or expenses due to the structure or nature of the loan, the Origination fee may be increased at the sole discretion of the Corporation.

-- 15. Loan Closing.
+An application will not be accepted by the Corporation unless it is accompanied by the appropriate Application Fee. - b.
+Origination and Commitment Fees.
+The Corporation may collect at closing a commitment fee (the "Commitment Fee") in an amount of one-percent (1%) of the approved loan amount, but not less than \$2,500.
+For revolving lines of credit, the Corporation may collect an origination fee (the "Origination Fee") of \$250 for each property added to the revolving deed of trust, and may collect a Commitment Fee less than one-percent of the approved loan amount, as long as, the sum of the Commitment Fee and projected Origination Fees is equal to or greater than one-percent of the approved loan amount. - c.
+Closing Fee.
+For Predevelopment loans, the Corporation may collect at closing a fee equal to the greater of 2% of the loan amount or \$1,500.
+This fee may be waived by the Corporation on a case by case basis, if the Corporation's funding source for Predevelopment loans includes funding of administrative costs. - d.
+Asset Oversight and Compliance.
+For multifamily rental permanent and term loans, until the maturity date of the loan, or such other period as required by the Development's funding, an annual fee in an amount equal to the greater of \$45 per unit or \$2,500 for each property included in the Development shall be paid to the Corporation in advance each calendar year.
+The first calendar year's fee shall be paid at closing.
+The second calendar year's fee, and all subsequent year's fees, shall be paid on or before February 10 of the applicable year.
+Beginning with the third annual payment the fee shall increase by 2% per annum, with a maximum increase of 20% or ten annual increases.
+The Corporation may require the payment of the Asset Oversight and Compliance fee to be guaranteed by the Development owner and/or sponsor(s).

+15. LOAN CLOSING.
 Borrowers will receive instructions with the Commitment Letter that detail the required steps and actions necessary to close on their loan.
 The Corporation may require the following documentation prior to closing:

 - a.
 Appraisal;

 - b.
 Site and Development Plans;

 - c.
 Final Budget and Timeline;

 - d.
 Construction Contracts;

 - e.
 Financial Statements;

 - f.
 Certificates of Corporate Status;

 - g.
 Title Insurance;

 - h.
 Surveys;

 - i.
 Insurance;

 - j.
 Legal Opinions;

 - k.
 Fees and Expenses;

-- l.
-Proof of Zoning;
+- I. Proof of Zoning;

 - m.
 Loan Documents; and

 - n.
 Other documents as required by the Corporation.

-16. Construction Loan Administration.
+16. CONSTRUCTION LOAN ADMINISTRATION.